h4cktivist/WeatherInfoGUI/README.md

 # WeatherInfoGUI
-This new version of WeatherInfo(https://github.com/h4cktivist/WeatherInfo), but with Graphical User Interface.

 This program can give you detailed information about weather in your city.
-Enjoy!
+Just enter your city name and enjoy!

 P.S modules PyOWM and Python-tk must be installed